SuvekaD/Power-BI-Project/README.md

 # Medical premium insurance price prediction
+## Purpose:
+This dashboard is designed to provide a comprehensive overview of various health-related metrics and their correlations within a population of 986 individuals.
+It offers insights into demographics, health conditions, and insurance premium prices based on specific criteria like age, weight, height,history of cancer in family,any known allergies,diabetes and chronic diseases.
+## Key Sections and Insights:
 ### Total Population:
 The dashboard begins with a simple count of the total number of people, which is 986.
 This serves as the base population for all subsequent analyses.
 ### People's Height Range: